Rupununi savannah, Guyana$1795.00

 Travel back in time and volunteer at old school ranch where everything still runs on man and horse power in Guyana's Rupununi Savannah, South America's only English speaking country!
 Help with day to day activities of this old school ranch set in one of the most unspoiled and wildlife rich wildernesses of South America where cattle rustling is still common and where jaguars prowl the land!

 Times are dire for the cattle ranches of Guyana Savanna’s, no longer being able to sell their meat to neighboring Brazil and not even longer allowed to sell their meat in the coastal regions of Guyana they struggle to continue.
-With the times changing and barely any source of income left the Amerindian Vaquero’s of the Savannas are in need of your help!
-They are on the brink of abounding their centuries old lifestyle and join to experience the ranch life, this is for those who are interested in native Amerindian cultures and have a passion for horse riding.
+With the times changing and barely any source of income left the Amerindian Vaquero’s of the Savannas!
+They are on the brink of abounding their centuries old lifestyle and join to experience the ranch life, through our volunteering programs at the ranches and this trip we hope to help sustain their lifestyle.
+This is for those who are interested in native Amerindian cultures and have a passion for horse riding.

 This Is Why